shawnmckinney/py-fortress/doc/README-BUILDING.md

     ```
     *if in doubt use the defaults*

-7. Save and exit
+8. Save and exit

-8. Prepare your terminal for execution of python3.
+9. Prepare your terminal for execution of python3.
 From the main dir of the git repo:
     ```
     pyvenv env
     . env/bin/activate
-    pip3 install python-ldap
+    pip install python-ldap
+    pip install six
+    pip install ldappool
     export PYTHONPATH=$(pwd)
     cd src/test
     ```

-9. Run the bootstrap pgm that creates the LDAP node structure, i.e. the *DIT*
+10. Run the bootstrap pgm that creates the LDAP node structure, i.e. the *DIT*
      ```
      python3 test_dit_dao.py
      ```

      *Locations for these nodes are set in the config file.*

 __________________________________________________________________________________
 ## SECTION 3.
 Integration Tests